 Than in the breath that from my mistress reeks.

-For example, I wouldn’t attempt to flatter my beloved with these lines
+For example, I would not have attempted to flatter my late beloved wife with these lines:

 My mistress’s breasts are fairly flat